hanzov69/discord-printerbot/README.md

 Once the bot is running and invited to your server, you can use slash commands:

-- `/pbabout` - Shows basic information about the bot
+- `/pb about` - Shows basic information about the bot
-- `/pbadmin` - Configure bot administrator settings
+- `/pb admin` - Configure bot administrator settings
-  - `/pbadmin role` - Set or clear the administrator role for the bot
+  - `/pb admin role` - Set or clear the administrator role for the bot
-  - `/pbadmin channel` - Set the announce channel for webhook messages (can specify a channel or use current channel)
+  - `/pb admin channel` - Set the announce channel for webhook messages (can specify a channel or use current channel)
+- `/pb webhook` - Manage custom webhook endpoints
+  - `/pb webhook create` - Create a new custom webhook endpoint
+  - `/pb webhook list` - List all your custom webhook endpoints
+  - `/pb webhook delete` - Delete a custom webhook endpoint
+  - `/pb webhook privacy` - Toggle webhook privacy (public/private)

-All commands are prefixed with `pb` to avoid conflicts with other bots.
+All commands use the `/pb` prefix to avoid conflicts with other bots.

 ### Webhook Integration

 The bot listens for webhook POST requests at `http://localhost:3000/webhook` (or your deployed URL).

-1. **Set an announce channel**: Use `/pbadmin channel` in the Discord channel where you want webhook messages posted, or specify a channel
+1. **Set an announce channel**: Use `/pb admin channel` in the Discord channel where you want webhook messages posted, or specify a channel
 2. **Send webhooks**: POST to the webhook endpoint with your notification data
 3. **Messages are posted**: The bot extracts the body content and posts it to the announce channel